BigPolarBear1/factorization/README.md

 UPDATE: ALRIGHT.
 I HAVE WORKED OUT HOW TO BUILD SMOOTH CANDIDATES.
 POC WILL BE RELEASED TOMORROW.

 Update: Its so easy.
 Like.... the solution is so ridiciously easy.
 If I die during the night, it was the americans.
 If I die during the night the americans killed me.
 It wasn't an accident.
 It wasn't suicide.
 Because tomorrow I am breaking factorization.
 Building smooths is as easy as using inverses and linear congruences... its actually really easy with everything I figured out.
 I AM BREAKING FRACTORIZATION ON THE 13TH OF DECEMBER 2025.
 Prepare yourselves for the future.............................................
 THE GAY FUTURE.
 HAHAHAHAHAHAHHAHAHAHHAHAHA.

+13th OF December 2025.
+Take note of that day.
+Because it will be the day this world changes forever.
+And I made it happen through blood, sweat, tears and sacrifices.
+Against all odds.
+Fuck you all.